 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 12:55 am and the next high tide at 1:50 pm.
-The first low tide will be at 7:05 am and the next low tide at 8:00 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:15 am and the next high tide will be at 1:10 pm.
+The first low tide was at 7:20 am and the next low tide will be at 7:15 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 13 hours and 56 minutes of sun.
-The solar transit will be at 12:36 pm and the length of time the moon will be visible will be 9 hours and 49 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 11 hours and 11 minutes of sun.
+The solar transit is at 12:23 pm and the length of time the moon will be visible will be 18 hours and 23 minutes.

-The tidal coefficient today is 100.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 101 to end the day with a tidal coefficient of 101.
-The tide heights today are 4.2 m, -0.7 m, 5.2 m and 0.1 m.
+The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 90.
+The tide heights today are 4.5 m, 0.0 m, 4.2 m and -0.4 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Felipe which is of 5.7 m and a minimum height of -1.4 m.

-The solunar fishing calendar in San Felipe tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in San Felipe tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: